bshongwe/eTalente-jnr-java-dev/README.md

 # File Upload API

 This is a Spring Boot application that provides a RESTful API for uploading files.
+The API allows clients to securely upload files, with added features such as basic authentication, file size validation, and Docker deployment.

+## Features
+-   **RESTful API:** <i>Provides endpoints for file upload operations.</i>
+-   **Basic Authentication:** <i>Secures the API with basic authentication using Spring Security.</i>
+-   **File Size Validation:** <i>Validates uploaded file size to ensure it does not exceed a specified limit.</i>
+-   **Docker Deployment:** <i>Includes Docker support for containerized deployment.</i>
+-   **AWS Deployment:** <i>Ready for deployment to AWS Elastic Beanstalk.</i>

 ## Usage

 ### Prerequisites

 -   Java Development Kit (JDK) 11 or higher
 -   Maven
+-   For deployment:
+    -   Docker
+    -   AWS CLI

 ### Running the Application